smythg4/roboamo/README.md

-# RoboAMO
-## Thoughts for future:
-- Consider non-exclusive quals
-- Improve command line interface (custom file selection, custom output options)
-- Consider stand alone GUI
-- Consider web interface (who hosts it, how is IO handled)
-- Do ASM expiration dates matter?
-If so, just ignore them or add them to a Qual struct?
-- Add scoring for individual teams (eg Day Check is highest pri, Det 1 next, ...)

-## Known Bugs
-- look at logic for updating database in the event that file was deleted
-- update parsing strategy for ASM names (right now depends on '  ' before rate).
-Can use regex for better matches.
-- need to do a better job cleaning strings for random characters ( , : etc)

 # RoboAMO - Automated Military Personnel Assignment System
 A high-performance Rust application for optimizing Navy personnel assignments based on qualifications, duty status, and operational requirements.
 Processes entire unit manning in under 25ms.
 Overview